Pricing

 1. Managing the website

 Urgency can be a catalyst or a detriment to any project.
-It comes down to the business to make sure it’s the former.
+It depends on the business to ensure it's the former.
 We’ve already discussed the scope of an ERP, but each cog in a functional machine needs to be fitted individually.
-So ask yourself, how urgent is this project?
-What exactly is your business struggling to manage currently?
+Saf and Mel must ask themselves what exact processes will be optimised by implementing an ERP and figure out to what scale it can help their business grow.

-What do you hope to accomplish with it?
+1. What do we hope to accomplish with it?

 The elements of a website